 Key Things to Consider - A Sustainable Water Future

 If the limited outdoor watering days are creating brown patches on your lawn, consider placing drought-tolerant plants in hard-to-water areas.
-Please note: PWP does not endorse any specific vendor.
-PWP encourages residents to obtain multiple quotes, check references, and check product reviews.
-Pasadena residents may select any vendor when participating in any PWP rebate program, including turf removal.

 - If you plant drought-tolerant landscape, altering your irrigation is key to seeing long term water savings.

 - Check out our online landscape designs for ideas

 - Consider hardscape options: patios with pavers, hammocks with overhead covering, etc.

 - Think about other ways to reduce your outdoor water use:

 Yes, outdoor watering makes up 60% of an average household, but there are also ways you can change your indoor water habits to create 20-25% reduction in your overall water use.

 REBATES & INCENTIVES